 |S. No.||Performance Testing||Load Testing|

-|1.||Performance testing is the process of determining the system’s performance that includes speed, reliability under varying load .||Load testing is the process of determination of behavior of system when multiple users access it at the same time.|
+|1.||Performance testing is the process of determining the system’s performance that includes speed, and reliability under varying loads.||Load testing is the process of determining the behavior of the system when multiple users access it at the same time.|

-|2.||In performance the load on which system is tested is normal.||In load testing peak load is used for testing.|
+|2.||In performance the load on which the system is tested is normal.||In load testing peak load is used for testing.|

 |4.||It checks the behavior of the system under normal load.||It checks the behavior of the system under extreme load.|

-|In performance testing, limit of load is both below and above the threshold of a break.||In load testing, limit of load is the threshold of a break.|
+|5.||In performance testing, the limit of the load is both below and above the threshold of a break.||In load testing, the limit of the load is the threshold of a break.|

-|6.||It validates that the performance of system is proper.||It determines the operating capacity of the system or software application.|
+|6.||It validates that the performance of the system is proper.||It determines the operating capacity of the system or software application.|

-|7.||Speed, scalability, stability and reliability are tested during performance testing.||Only sustainability of the system is tested during load testing.|
+|7.||Speed, scalability, stability, and reliability are tested during performance testing.||Only the sustainability of the system is tested during load testing.|

-|Performance testing tools are less costly.||Load testing tools are high costly.|
+|8.||Performance testing tools are less costly.||Load testing tools are highly costly.|